AssertFlip: Reproducing Bugs via Inversion of LLM-Generated Passing Tests: AssertFlip

 As a first step, existing tools typically begin by localizing buggy code.
 Among the current approaches proposed for this task, most rely on LLMs for localization.
 For example, Otter \cite{ahmed2025otter} uses a four-step process that first localizes test files and functions by prompting the LLM to pick the top-10 relevant test files based on the issue description, then lets the LLM pick relevant test functions within those test files, and repeats the same process for localizing focal files and focal functions.
 Issue2Test \cite{nashid2025issue2test} builds a hierarchical tree of the repository and provides it along with the issue report to the LLM to rank the most relevant files.
 AEGIS \cite{wang2024aegis} uses a Searcher Agent that employs an LLM to retrieve relevant code and test files based on the issue report using system commands and tool-specific interfaces.

 Since the focus of this paper is on creating tests from issues rather than bug localization, we decided to assess our pipeline using localization output from an existing tool called Agentless. \cite{xia2024agentless}.
+Agentless is a popular and, importantly, modular approach that we chose to obtain realistic localization data.
+The modular nature makes it possible to execute the localization phase alone, unlike most other tools in the space.
 For completeness, Agentless first identifies suspicious files by prompting a compact repository‐structure representation and refining this selection through embedding‐based retrieval.
 It then examines these files to isolate related code elements such as class declarations, function signatures, and variable definitions.
 Finally, it analyzes the actual code snippets of these elements to determine precise edit locations, which may be specified by line numbers, functions, or classes.
-Because Agentless generates multiple candidate samples at each stage, we adopt a conservative merging strategy that combines all proposed locations into a unified set.
+Since Agentless generates multiple candidates at each stage, we adopt a conservative merging strategy that combines all proposed locations into a unified set.